rranshous/diplomatic-waters/README.md

 4. **Correspondence**: Exchange messages to clarify positions
 5. **Simulation**: Watch news updates showing treaty implementation
 6. **Revision**: Address issues by revising treaty language

-## Using Your Own API Key

-Players can either:
-- Use the server's Anthropic API key (set in `.env`)
-- Input their own API key in the game interface

 ## Project Architecture